Peepsteer-Griffin/Peepsteer-frontend-challenge/README.md

       "book_title": "The Magician’s Nephew",
       "chapter_count": 15,
       "page_count": 221,
-      "book_description": "When Digory and Polly are tricked by Digory’s peculiar Uncle Andrew into becoming part of an experiment, they set off on the adventure of a lifetime.
-What happens to the children when they touch Uncle Andrew’s magic rings is far beyond anything even the old magician could have imagined.
-Hurtled into the Wood between the Worlds, the children soon find that they can enter many worlds through the mysterious pools there.
-In one world they encounter the evil Queen Jadis, who wreaks havoc in the streets of London when she is accidentally brought back with them.
-When they finally manage to pull her out of London, unintentionally taking along Uncle Andrew and a coachman with his horse, they find themselves in what will come to be known as the land of Narnia.", "cover_image": null,
+      "book_description": "When Digory and Polly are tricked by Digory’s peculiar Uncle Andrew into becoming part of an experiment...", "cover_image": null,
       "genre_tags": "Children,Fantasy",
       "createdAt": "2025-06-11T02:58:27.000Z",